alepot55/Alphabet-Image-Classifier/README.md

 The repository contains the following files:

 * `data.txt`: A file containing a dataset of images of letters
-* `final.ipynb`: A Python notebook that implements the classifier
+* `project.ipynb`: A Python notebook that implements the classifier

 The authors of this project is: